michaellenaghan/go-sqlite-bench/README.md

 make test-all
 ```

-Among other things, the tests capture the compile-time options, pragmas, and versions of SQLite used by each implementation.
+Among other things, the tests capture the compile-time options, pragmas, and SQLite version used by each implementation.

 There are lots of ways to play the benchmark game; take a look at the examples below.